Outrigger Resorts & Hotels

-OUTRIGGER Resorts & Hotels is a Honolulu-based luxury hotel chain and management company that operates hotels, condominiums, and vacation resort properties in Hawaii, the Asia-Pacific region, and the islands of the Indian Ocean.
+OUTRIGGER Resorts & Hotels is a Honolulu-based hotel chain and management company that operates resorts, hotels, and vacation condo properties in Hawaii, the Asia-Pacific region, and the islands of the Indian Ocean.

 History

 The company was founded by Roy and Estelle Kelley, who opened their first hotel in 1947.
-Roy Kelley was an architect for Charles William Dickey and worked on many of Honolulu's landmark buildings, including the Immigration Station, Montegue Hall at Punahou School, the main building of the old Halekulani Hotel and the former Waikiki Theater.
+Roy Kelley was an architect for Charles William Dickey and worked on many of Honolulu's landmark buildings, including the Immigration Station, Montegue Hall at Punahou School, the main building of the old Halekulani Hotel, and the former Waikiki Theater.

+In 1963, Roy Kelley obtained the leasing rights to the former Outrigger Canoe Club site in Waikiki, which was owned by the Queen Emma Foundation and leased through the Waikiki Development Corporation.
+The Outrigger Canoe Club relocated to a new clubhouse site at the toe of Diamond Head, and Kelley developed the Outrigger Waikiki on the leased property.

-In 1963, Roy Kelley bought the old Outrigger Canoe Club from the estate of Queen Emma of Hawaii and built the Outrigger Waikiki on this site.
-In 1967, the Outrigger Waikiki On The Beach hotel opened, the first to carry the Outrigger name.
-During the 1970s, OUTRIGGER grew into a chain of Hawaiian hotels.
-In 1982, the company purchased the Prince Kuhio Hotel, its first luxury property.
-By 1986, OUTRIGGER became the largest hotel chain in Hawaii when its room count reached over 7,000.
-In 1989, OUTRIGGER took over the Royal Waikoloan Hotel, and in 1993, the Kauai Hilton became the Outrigger Kauai Beach hotel.
-In 1996, OUTRIGGER opened its first hotel outside the United States, the Outrigger Marshall Islands Resort.
+In 1967, the OUTRIGGER Waikiki On The Beach hotel opened and became the first property to operate under the OUTRIGGER name.
+During the 1970s, the company expanded its hotel operations across Hawaiʻi.
+In 1982, OUTRIGGER acquired the Prince Kūhiō Hotel, its first property.
+By 1986, the company's room count exceeded 7,000, making it the largest hotel chain in Hawaiʻi at that time.
+In 1989, OUTRIGGER took over the Royal Waikoloan Hotel, and in 1993, the Kauaʻi Hilton was rebranded as the OUTRIGGER Kauaʻi Beach Hotel.
+In 1996, OUTRIGGER opened its first hotel outside the United States, the OUTRIGGER Marshall Islands Resort.

-In 1999, OUTRIGGER spun off 15 of its hotels to create the hotel chain OHANA Hotels and Resorts, a brand of three-star properties, while keeping the OUTRIGGER brand for its higher-end five-star and luxury properties.
-Ohana is a Hawaiian word meaning "family".
+In 1999, OUTRIGGER spun off 15 properties to form OHANA Hotels and Resorts, a three-star hotel brand, while retaining the OUTRIGGER name for higher-end properties.
 By 2018, there were only two remaining OHANA Hotels.

 By 2014, the hotel chain operated 11,000 rooms in 40 hotels worldwide and added 2 Fiji hotels to its list of properties.
+The company’s portfolio during this period included both owned and managed resort properties, as well as condominium resort properties operating under management agreements.

+In 2014, OUTRIGGER Resorts & Hotels expanded into the Indian Ocean with the opening of the OUTRIGGER Mauritius Beach Resort on January 30, 2014.
+The resort is located in Bel Ombre on the southwest coast of Mauritius.
+A grand opening ceremony for the property was held on April 16, 2014.
+The resort marked the company’s first property in the Indian Ocean and represented an expansion beyond its established operations in Hawai‘i, Fiji, and parts of Asia.